wngTn/synthetic_dcp/README.md

 - [https://smpl.is.tue.mpg.de/modellicense.html](https://smpl.is.tue.mpg.de/modellicense.html)
 - [https://smpl.is.tue.mpg.de/bodylicense.html](https://smpl.is.tue.mpg.de/bodylicense.html)

+Therefore, we adhere to their demand not to publish/distribute their code/model.
-To execute the SMPL model, one could be interested in the code provided in [EasyMocap](https://github.com/zju3dv/EasyMocap/tree/master/easymocap/smplmodel) and a look at the emptiness of `./lib/smplmodel` in this project.
+To execute the SMPL model, one could be interested in the code provided in [EasyMocap](https://github.com/zju3dv/EasyMocap/tree/master/easymocap/smplmodel) Notice the emptiness of `./lib/smplmodel` in this project.

-Please review and comply with the license requirements of the SMPL creators as stated on the linked webpage before using any code.
+Please review and comply with the license requirements of the SMPL authors as stated on their linked webpage before using any code.

 ## Operation Room Data ##